NikolaiF90/Ascendancy_Wars_SP.Altis/UpdateLog.md

 # Ascendancy Wars SP Update
-Version 1.8.0a
+Version 1.8.1a

 ## New Features
-### Virtual Arsenal Shop System
-Now player can purchase weapons, attachments, items and etc at infostand which spread across the map.
+Developer not provided any information.

+## Adjustment
+### Allied Base
+Relocated allied base

+## Bugfix and Optimization
 ### Economy System
+Added more shops.
+Each shop has specific weapons and items for sale.
+Added uniform, body armor, and headgears.
 Improved currency system.
 All units now have their own money.

-## Adjustment
-### Allied Base
-Allied Base now present physically in the game.

-## Bugfix and Optimization
+Shops now have icons.